Personal Or Online Interview: Choose Wisely

 • It saves time for both parties

 When you pass the interview on Skype, you only spend time on the interview itself.
-You don’t need to commute, wait in queues, and carefully choose outwear to impress the interviewer.
-The hiring manager, in his turn, can conduct an interview from any place convenient for him.
+You don't need to commute, wait in queues, and carefully choose outwear to impress the interviewer.
+The hiring manager, in turn, can conduct an interview from any place convenient for him.
 This allows both of you to save time.
+Just be sure to have a good internet connection, a neutral background, and no family member running behind your back!

 • Interviews can be recorded

-The advantage of Skype is that it allows to record the interview and later show the recording to other team members and department heads so they could evaluate you.
+The advantage of Skype is that it allows you to record the interview and later show the recording to other team members and department heads so they can evaluate you.
 This practice can replace several rounds of interviews.
+Virtual job interview is very convenient for job seekers as well!
+You will definitely take a few notes from a record.

 • You can talk from a place where you're comfortable

-The place you’ve never been to is another source of stress during the interview.
-However, if you receive a video call at home in the environment which is comfortable and familiar, it reduces stress and makes you feel more convenient.
+The place you've never been to is another source of stress during the interview.
+However, if you receive a video call at a home in an environment that is comfortable and familiar, it reduces stress and makes you feel more comfortable.
 Moreover, you can prepare a list with clues and use them during the conversation.
+Online interviews are perfect for remote work!

 • There are often connection problems

-During the Skype or Facetime interview connection problems may arise surprisingly.
+During the Skype or Facetime interview, connection problems may arise surprisingly.
 You or the interviewer can mishear something, which lays the grounding for further misinterpretation of questions or answers.
+Thus, an online job interview should be an option when are comfortable with your internet.

 • You may not feel comfortable speaking on camera